apsknight/blog/_posts/2017-06-25-Setting up Competitive Programming Environment.markdown

 For a C++ programmer writing macros, typedef, including libraries etc. everytime while creating a new file can be a WET practice.
 So to [DRY](http://softwareyoga.com/is-your-code-dry-or-wet/) up this you can use sublime snippet feature.

-> To create a new snippet, select **Tools > New Snippet…**.
-Sublime Text will present you with an skeleton for a new snippet.
+> To create a new snippet, select **Tools > Developer > New Snippet…**.
+Sublime Text will present you with skeleton for a new snippet.

 Now delete everything and copy-paste the following:
 ```cson